perryfalcon0410/Bankruptcy-Analysis/README.md

 ## Project Details

-For a detailed breakdown of the analysis, please refer to the project notebook available at the following link:
+For a detailed breakdown of the analysis, please refer to the project notebook available in:
 [Bankruptcy_Analysis.ipynb](https://github.com/perryfalcon0410/Bankruptcy-Analysis/blob/main/Bankruptcy_Analysis.ipynb)